camur88/homepage/README.md

 # Homepage

-A simple homepage with pure HMTL/CSS.
+A simple responsive homepage with pure HMTL/CSS.

-The content is also responsive.

 Used colors from this website: https://colorhunt.co/

 Used pictures from: https://www.pngmart.com/

-This is my first puplished simple intro webpage.

-More websites is in progress.
+More website projects is in progress.